cbielow/PTXQC/inst/examples/README.md

 In the remainder of the report you can follow up on each individual metric and explore the reason for failure.
 The Html output additionally contains a helpful description of each metric in case you have not read the [publication][JPR_paper] or need a refresh on what the plot actually tells you.

-For example, the alignment via the Match-between-runs functionality is not optimal in this case, since MaxQuant cannot normalize the LC gradients at the start and end of the run:
+For example, the alignment in MaxQuant via the Match-between-runs did not work optimal across all Raw files in this case, since MaxQuant could not normalize the LC gradients at the start and end of the run:
 ![Alignment Performance](./example_MBRalignment.png?raw=true "Alignment of 5 raw files (the first file serves as reference here)")

 Also, you could check how a new LC gradient influences the identifications over time:
 ![Identifications over Retention Time](./example_IDoverRT.png?raw=true "Identifications over Retention Time")

-Find a full report as [html][report_v0.80.0__txt_5files_withMatch-100min.html] or [pdf][report_v0.80.0__txt_5files_withMatch-100min.pdf].
+Find a full report as [html][http://htmlpreview.github.io/?https://github.com/cbielow/PTXQC/blob/master/inst/examples/report_v0.80.0__txt_5files_withMatch-100min.html] or [pdf][report_v0.80.0__txt_5files_withMatch-100min.pdf].

 See the package vignettes for documentation on how to create and customize a report.